adrita78/Attention-Based-Speech-Recognition/README.md

+# Attention Based Speech Recognition

+Notebooks can be run in sequential order to train the models and show example outputs (which display in jupyter) and generate metrics.

-# Neural Network Architecture Summary
+## Neural Network Architecture Summary

-## Overall Architecture

 The neural network architecture comprises a listener feature embedder and a speller.
 The listener feature embedder processes input data with shape [128, 1621, 27], and the speller generates output with shape [128, 328].
 The architecture is composed of a total of 3954 layers.